 - Almost no counterpary risk.
 The advantage of this scheme is there is literally no risk of funds loss due to other contracting party failure (unless for the short conversion period, but depends on what is the way of conversion is used).
 This absence of risk is a result of full control over funds by operator during the whole period of operation.

 - Exchange-rate risk.
-While purchase of bitcoins (to replenish hot wallet) and actual transactions happen at different time — there is a high probability that BTC exchange rate changes over time.
+While purchase of bitcoins (to replenish hot wallet) and actual transactions happen at different times — there is a high probability that BTC exchange rate changes over time.
 So operator has to absorb this risk.
 It doesn’t necessary mean a loss, so in case a price of bitcoin increases — operator actually gets additional gain because of BTC appreciation, however, there is a risk of price going down, which will result in potential loss.

 - Another way of operating a bitcoin machine is usually via having some relatively small BTC liquidity in hot wallet (1-2 day volume) and the rest of liquidity is hold in fiat currency at a bitcoin exchange.
 In case transaction happens funds are sent to customer from operator’s hot wallet immediately, however, at the same time conversion of fiat currency to BTC happens at an exchange in order to lock rate and guarantee the fee size that operator charges, periodically once a day or after every transaction, BTC funds are withdrawn to hot wallet for replenishment.